Continuous-time discrete-space models for animal movement: Discussion

 \section{Discussion}

-While we have couched our CTDS approach in terms of modeling animal movement, we can also view this approach in terms of resource selection \citep[e.g.,][]{Manly2002}. \cite{Johnson2008} describe a general framework for the analysis of resource selection from telemetry data using a weighted distribution approach where an observed distribution of resource use is seen as a re-weighted version of a distribution of available resources, and the resource selection function (RSF) defines the preferential use of resources by the animal. \cite{Warton2010} and \cite{Aarts2012} describe a point-process approach to resource selection that can be fit using a Poisson GLM, similar to the CTDS model we describe here.
-In the context of \cite{Warton2010}, the CTDS approach can be viewed as a resource-selection analysis with the available resources at any time defined as the neighboring grid cells.
-The transition rate (15) of the CTDS process to each neighboring cell contains information about the availability of each cell, as well as the RSF that defines preferential use of the resources in each cell.
+While we have couched our CTDS approach in terms of modeling animal movement, we can also view this approach in terms of resource selection [e.g., \citet{Manly2002}]. \citet{Johnson2008} describe a general framework for the analysis of resource selection from telemetry data using a weighted distribution approach where an observed distribution of resource use is seen as a reweighted version of a distribution of available resources,\vadjust{\goodbreak} and the resource selection function (RSF) defines the preferential use of resources by the animal. \citet{Warton2010} describe a point process approach to resource selection that can be fit using a Poisson GLM, similar to the CTDS model we describe here.
+In the context of \citet{Warton2010}, the CTDS approach can be viewed as a resource selection analysis with the available resources at any time defined as the neighboring grid cells.
+The transition rate (\ref{equ17}) of the CTDS process to each neighboring cell contains information about the availability of each cell, as well as the RSF that defines preferential use of the resources in each cell.

-It is notable that the entire analysis in Section 6 requires less than ten minutes using a computer with 4 GB of memory and a 1.67 GHz quad-core processor.
-This increase in computational efficiency relative to the approaches of \cite{Johnson2008}, \cite{Hooten2010b}, \cite{Hanks2011PLoS}, and \cite{McClintock2012} allows for inference on complex behavior at finer temporal resolution than has been possible previously.
-To make our CTDS approach accessible to practitioners, we have created an R-package (`ctds') that contains R-code to fit the CTDS model using multiple imputation as described in Sections 2-4.
-A script file contained in the `ctds' package allows for the re-analysis of the telemetry data of the two mountain lions analyzed in Section 6.
-This R-package can be downloaded from the first author's website (http://www.stat.colostate.edu/\textasciitilde hanks).

-The CTDS approach to modeling animal movement is flexible, and can be extended using standard approaches for GLMs.
-For example, if population-level inference is desired, the movement paths from multiple animals could be analyzed jointly, with population-level parameters in the GLM being shared by all animals.
-Similarly, interaction terms could be included in the model by including multiplied covariates in the design matrix.
-Fitting movement models in a GLM framework allows for many natural extensions with little additional effort.

-We have focused on building an individual model for animal movement that is intuitive and computationally-efficient.
-If population-level inference on data from multiple animals is desired, there are multiple potential approaches.
-The first is to analyze movement paths from multiple animals jointly, with population-level parameters in the GLM being shared by all animals and individual variation modeled using standard random effects approaches.
-However, this approach may not be straightforward to implement or interpret in the context of a varying-coefficient model.
-Each individual animal is likely to encounter and be influenced by different drivers of movement (e.g., local environmental factors or nearby conspecifics) at differing times throughout the observation window.
-In this situation, it may make little sense to examine a population-level response to a particular driver of movement at a particular time, as in a typical random-effects analysis.